-- If the relationship is mandatory - an entity at one end of the relationship must be related to an entity at the other end. - The optionality can be different at each end of the relationship - For example, a student must be on a course.
+- If the relationship is mandatory - an entity at one end of the relationship must be related to an entity at the other end. - If the relationship is optional - Entities at each end of the relationship may or may not have to relate to each other.

+- The optionality can be different at each end of the relationship - For example, a student must be on a course.
 This is mandatory.
 To the relationship 'student studies course' is mandatory. - But a course can exist before any students have enrolled.
 Thus the relationship 'course is_studied_by student' is optional. - To show optionality, put a circle or '0' at the 'optional end' of the relationship.